-Passing a layover at an unfamiliar airport can really suck all the fun out of travel.
+Passing a layover at an unfamiliar airport can suck all the fun out of travel.
 The good news is a layover at Phoenix Airport offers plenty of ways to avoid boredom.
-Here are suggestions for 9 things to do on a layover at Phoenix Airport – who knows, you may even enjoy yourself!
+Here are suggestions for nine things to do on a layover at Phoenix Airport – who knows, you may even enjoy yourself!

 1. Enjoy a bite to eat

-You won’t be starved for dining options here.
-Dozens of eateries are available, ranging from quick to-go kiosks to casual spots and more leisurely sit-down restaurants.
+Airport DiningYou won’t be starved for dining options here.
+Many eateries range from quick-to-go kiosks to casual spots and more leisurely sit-down restaurants.
 Try Mexican food at Blanco Tacos and Tequila, Los Taquitos, and Barrio Cafe.
 For something fancier, head to Cheuvront Restaurant & Wine Bar.
 You’ll also find plenty of quick options, like Smashburger, Starbucks, Wildflower Bread Company, and other delis and cafes.
-A couple eateries stay open 24-hours, both before and inside the secured areas.
+A couple of eateries stay open 24 hours, both before and inside the secured areas.

 2. Walk the fitness trail